ElishaMayer/Image-Render-Engine/README.md

 1. Download the folloing <a href="https://github.com/ElishaMayer/Execise_1_5779/raw/master/Run.zip">file<a/> and extract it.
 2. To run a buildin example, run "Run_Test1.bat" or "Run_Test2.bat" file.
 3. To run from XML, place the xml in /xml/Tests and run "Run_XML.bat".
-4. When it finished rendering, the picture will be in /images.
+4. Once it is finished rendering, the picture will be in /images.

 # How to Write the XML